Don Coryell Headshot

 A 1998 graduate of Lamar with a bachelor's degree in corporate communication, Coryell was named the team's most valuable player following his senior season.
 He played two years at Lamar after transferring from Angelina Junior College, where he was a 1996 Academic All-American.
 He received his Master’s of Education in Sports Administration from Concordia University in Austin.

-Coryell is involved in several community organizations in the Central Texas area including participating as a Board of Director for the Hays County Heart Walk.
+Coryell is involved in several community organizations in the Central Texas area including serving on the Convention and Visitors Bureau Board of Directors.
 He and his wife Marci, have a son, Dylan, and a daughter, Myra.